 - Metropolitan Museum of Art

-The Brooklyn Museum and Metropolitan Museum of Art are world class, but New York has a wide selection of exhibits and galleries from world-renowned artists throughout its five boroughs.
+The Brooklyn Museum and Metropolitan Museum of Art are world-class, but New York has a wide selection of exhibits and galleries from world-renowned artists throughout its five boroughs.
+Many people plan a December getaway in New York, when the city comes alive with holiday lights and events.

 Shoppers who want to reward themselves with luxurious and branded items must you should head to Manhattan.
 Macy’s and Fifth Avenue offer the best in luxurious brands and department stores.